 Reasons Why You Shouldn’t Get a Tattoo

-There are plenty of reasons for getting inked – self-expression, marking an achievement, honoring a loved one, etc. But there are also several reasons not to get a tattoo.
+There are plenty of reasons for getting inked – self-expression, marking an achievement, honoring a loved one, etc. However, there are also several reasons not to get a tattoo.

 Whether the body art you’ve been thinking about getting could make finding employment difficult, or you simply don’t know the artist very well, there are a few sensible rationales for holding off on that new tattoo – at least until you’ve thought it through more meticulously.